 You can go on a hike, a conference, do room escape, scavenger hunt, obstacle course, play a sport (bowling, shooting, basketball, rowing, paintball) or a video game (Overwatch, League of Legends).
 Just make sure there is a clear start and finish, and that people get to interact with one another.
-This means don’t go to the movies or something similair where people don’t get to interact with one another.
+This means don’t go to the movies or something similair where people can’t mingle.

 Hire a consultant

-Big companies typically have an HR specialist who creates and runs team building sessions, and also hire consultants to teach their employee about leadership, teamwork, and collaboration.
+Big companies typically have an HR specialist who creates and runs team building sessions, or hire consultants that teach their team about leadership, teamwork, and collaboration.

-If you don’t have the build and run a team building sessions yourself, hire an expert.
-Consultants typically make come to your company but you can also combine them with a retreat, where you rent a hotel for your team and fill the day with games the consultants will facilitate.
+If you don’t have the time to create a team building session, hire an expert.
+Consultants typically come to your offices; but you can also go on a retreat where you’ll rent a hotel and fill the day with games the consultants will facilitate.